pmichaillat/business-cycles/README.md

 # Business Cycles and How to Tame Them: Portal

-This repository is the portal for the minicourse "Business Cycles and How to Tame Them" taught by [Pascal Michaillat](https://pascalmichaillat.org/) at CAFRAL, Reserve Bank of India, in April 2023.
+This repository is the portal for the minicourse "Business Cycles and How to Tame Them" taught by [Pascal Michaillat](https://pascalmichaillat.org/) at the Bank of Italy in December 2023.
 The portal contains the syllabus, provides a discussion forum, and hosts other course resources.

 ## Course webpage